Sean Kleier

 Sean Thompson Kleier (born 1987) is an American actor.
-He is primarily known for the role of Lex Von Weber in Odd Mom Out, Mikel in Happyish and appeared as Agent Stoltz in Ant-Man and the Wasp.
+He is primarily known for the role of Lex Von Weber in the situation comedy Odd Mom Out, Mikel in the satire series Happyish and appeared as Agent Stoltz in the 2018 superhero film Ant-Man and the Wasp.

 Biography

 Kleier grew up in Louisville, Kentucky, and was educated there at Kentucky Country Day School.
 He further studied at Bowdoin College before moving to New York and doing improv with the Upright Citizens Brigade.

-A co-founder of the production and media strategy company Motiv Creative, Kleier and his brother create content for political advocacy groups, particularly Represent.Us, a non-profit working on grassroots corruption, campaign finance and electoral reform.
+A co-founder of the production and media strategy company Motiv Creative, Kleier and his brother Ryan create content for political advocacy groups, particularly Represent.Us, a non-profit working on grass roots corruption, campaign finance reform and electoral reform.

 Kleier played Agent Stoltz in the film Ant-Man and the Wasp (2018).
+He played convicted murderer Chris Watts in the Headline News docudrama Family Massacre: Chris Watts Exposed (2020).